hikogui/hikogui/docs/geometry.md

 The `numeric_array` is an array of numbers, with many mathematical operations on the array of numbers.
-The numeric_array is designed to be useable in constexpr and easilly to vectorize by the optimizer.
+The numeric_array is designed to be useable in constexpr and easily to vectorize by the optimizer.

 ### f32x4